 So it looks like — just as we saw with the D850 — the camera is smart enough to adjust the step size to give a constant CoC change as you stop down.
 This is exactly what you’d want it to do.
-The D850 also does that when you change focal length or subject distance.
-I suspect the GFX behaves the same way, but I haven’t tested that.
+Because it works in image space, the D850 is insensitive to focal length or subject distance.
+So is the GFX.

 Note that the minimum step size is small enough for accurate focus bracketing.
 The pixel pitch of the GFX is about 5.3 um, and thus the minimum step size CoC is less than 40% of the pitch.